 Music Mixing Methods

-Now a lot of work is done with a computer, or as the industry terms suggests, “in-da-box”.
+The methods of mixing have also changed dramatically over the years because of technology.
+When people think of mixing they often think of large sound desks, as pictured above.
+This is certainly one way of mixing a song but the digital age has changed the way music made.Now a lot of work is done with a computer, or as the industry terms suggests, “in-da-box”.
 Plugins are the most common tools that we use in our audio mixing studio.
 These are small third party programs that operate within the main recording program.
 These small programs have a specific function relating to the mixing process of a song.
 The great part about the digital mixing age is that we can make small tweaks and changes very easily form session to session.
 This is great for the client as everybody wants to make small changes to their mix.
 This wasn’t always the case.
 When things were only analogue it was “commit to a setting”.
 Once the song was mixed it was extremely difficult to go back and change things in the mix.
 Thankfully, this is no longer the case.

-We make our own Specialised Mixing Equipment
+We make our own specialised mixing equipment

 Mixing is what we have been describing above.
 It is combining those recorded and editing tracks to make them blend and become listenable.
 Mastering is the process of working on the blended stereo track, or the song as a whole.
 Mastering is also the process of getting many tracks to work with each other on one album.
 Each of these areas involves a unique array of methodology.
 For now let’s continue with why a song requires a music mixer.